London Eye with Kids: Family Guide + Money Saving Tips

 The London Eye can be pricey, so it’s not something that we’d do frequently, but I think it’s a great one-off experience.
 It offers stunning views, an iconic setting and a relaxing pace, all in a super family-friendly environment.
 The combination tickets offer the best value for money, given how much you save by booking in bulk.
 The £59 package they are currently offering (which includes the London Eye and 4 other attractions) would make each of the 5 activities less than £12 per person which is a hell of saving!

 Personally, I think it’s worth taking the time to save up and plan for making the most of the other activities too – you can spread them over 90 days or have a full weekend of fun.
 When you think of it as £12pp suddenly it becomes a lot better value for money, which absolutely makes the London Eye worth visiting with kids – and you can make lots more family memories too! 😍 Or, opt for the Merlin Essential Annual Pass – it offers a whole year of fun and includes tons of other days out including some of the best theme parks in the UK.
-Check out this article for more info: Merlin Attractions Guide: Where can you go with a Merlin Annual Pass?
-Have fun!
+Check out my Merlin Attractions Guide for more info.
+Have fun and, for more indoor activities in the city, take a look at my article on the 20 Best Rainy Day Indoor Attractions in London.

 Useful information for your visit…